stewartbryson/gradle-snowflake/src/markdown/README.md

+# Breaking Changes
+Although I hate to do it, I've introduced breaking changes in version `${version}`.
+In preparation for supporting more languages than just Java, the task `snowflakePublish` has been renamed to `snowflakeJava`.
+I created a [lifecycle task](https://docs.gradle.org/current/userguide/more_about_tasks.html#sec:lifecycle_tasks) called `snowflakePublish` that depends on `snowflakeJava`, which should alleviate certain build script changes.
+However, the `snowflakeJava` task (previously `snowflakePublish`) does have command-line options.
+In case you are using those options, then you will have to make build script changes.
+This documentation has been updated to reflect these changes.

 # Motivation
 It needs to be easy to develop and test Java applications even if they are being deployed to Snowflake using Snowpark and UDFs.
 Using [Gradle](https://www.gradle.org), we can easily build shaded JAR files with dependencies using the [shadow plugin](https://imperceptiblethoughts.com/shadow/), and I've provided a [sample project](examples/simple-jar/) that demonstrates this basic use case: